Why choose us? looking for a good safe ear piercing shop in Cardiff?

 Delivering only a high quality service, Katdemon Ink’s Tattoo and Piercing studio in Cardiff is the only place you need to be if you expect the best, qualified experts to give you your next piercing.
 Our friendly team understand all there is to know about the piercing industry, from sterilisation to the correct equipment needed for different areas of piercing.

-You're welcome to pop in for a free consultation at our studio located on Whitchurch high street in Cardiff and see for yourself our professional, clean and hygienic studio that is always ready for your next piercing, whether you want a simple nose or ear piercing or something a little different, you’re sure to leave our studio fully satisfied with the service.
+You're welcome to book in for a consultation at our studio located on Whitchurch high street in Cardiff and see for yourself our professional, clean and hygienic studio that is always ready for your next piercing, whether you want a simple nose or ear piercing or something a little different, you’re sure to leave our studio fully satisfied with the service.